mamertmg/blog_react/README.md

 ## Description

-This project is a simple front-end blog with REACT for learning purposes from The Net Ninja
+This project is a simple front-end blog with create-react-app for learning purposes from The Net Ninja

 ## Features
 - Components